-These are folding, heavy-duty cardboard containers with the base fixed to a standard wooden pallet.
+These variant containers are folding, heavy-duty cardboard containers with the base fixed to a standard wooden Euro Pallet.

-200 Cardboard RSCs have been held in storage and are available as a contingency for an additional container during the Christmas peak period and intended:
+25,000 Euro Pallet Boxes have been purchased this year and are available as a contingency back-up as an additional container type during the Christmas peak period and intended:

-- For use anywhere in Royal Mail’s network and at customer premises.
+- For use anywhere in Royal Mail’s network and at large customer premises.

 - For storage of empty bags and trays to release RSCs into the network.